vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 **Note**: Some manual steps are required before publishing new release as shown below.
 1. Download deliverables from Github release page
 2. Remove VIB/DEB/RPMs from the ```Downloads``` sections
-3. Perform steps from internal Confluence page to sign the VIB.
+3. Perform steps from internal Confluence page to sign the VIB

 **Note**: Update [vDVS_bulletin.xml](https://github.com/vmware/docker-volume-vsphere/blob/master/docs/misc/vDVS_bulletin.xml#L19) to keep it current with the release and check changes to `[vmware/master]/docs/misc/vDVS_bulletin.xml` (see below to update the content per release)